pruno/mongo-vc/README.md

 ### Support collections

-By their self useless, yet fundamental to let the VirtualCollection works.
+By their self useless, yet fundamental to let the virtualization works.
 SupportCollections are the user-space representation of the real collections on the database while working in a virtual environment.
 They should never declare their own object prototype since they don't represent a set similar objects.
 AbstractSupportCollection (which you must extend) directly extend from AbstractCollection so, like previously, you must define the $collectionName private property.